mozilla-releng/relengdocs/procedures/merge_duty.rst

    should always aim to chain this bug to our main mergeduty tracking bug.
 That is, block the WNP bug against the ``tracking XXX migration day``.
 If not already, please do so.
-This way, it’s easier to find deps and nagivate via bugs.
+This way, it's easier to find deps and navigate via bugs.
 2. By the Friday prior to merge day, the l10n (most likely ``Peiying Mo [:CocoMo]``) team will have posted the final list of locales for whatsnewpage.
 Double-check with them again to make sure that is the final list.
 The list of locales comes in two forms: attachment in bug directly to be ``hg import``\ ed, but also as a comment.
-Make sure to double-check they match as that’s generated automatically and sometimes there could be fallouts resulting in mismatches.
+Make sure to double-check they match as that's generated automatically and sometimes there could be fallout resulting in mismatches.
 3. Update the `in-tree whatsnewpage list of locales <https://hg.mozilla.org/mozilla-central/file/tip/browser/config/whats_new_page.yml>`__